rnburn/lightstep-proposal/Interceptors.md

-whether the invoker is making an async RPC and then has to [customize]( https://github.com/rnburn/grpc-opentracing-1/blob/master/python/grpc_opentracing/_client.py#L52) the future returned if so, even though the sync and async RPCs both send the same events over to the C library.
+whether the invoker is making an async RPC and then has to [customize]( https://github.com/rnburn/grpc-opentracing-1/blob/master/python/grpc_opentracing/_client.py#L52) the future returned if so, even though the sync and async RPCs both send the same operations over to the C library, so there's nothing really to distinguish them from the C library's perspective.